VENUE

 In 2010, NASA named one of Titan’s lakes after it.
 In 2014, the Ohrid-Prespa Transboundary Reserve between Albania and North Macedonia was added to UNESCO’s World Network of Biosphere Reserves.

-More information about Ohrid can be found at:
+More information about Struga can be found at: